You're in the right place if…

 You weren't born with the belief that you suck at writing…..because you didn't even know what writing was then.
 You were born with the belief that you would effortlessly and clearly communicate your every want and need to your audience.
 Somewhere between then and now your self-image got screwed up, and now you've started telling yourself this story about how much you hate/fear/suck at writing.

-These mindset-focussed blog post will help you dig within, uncover whatever unhelpful soundtrack you've got playing there, and replace it with something a little more encouraging.
+These mindset-focussed blog posts will help you dig within, uncover whatever unhelpful soundtrack you've got playing there, and replace it with something a little more encouraging.

 Give these a read: